parashardhapola/scarf/docs/source/install.md

 # Installation

 ## Installation through PyPi
-If you already have Python version 3.10.0 or greater, then you can install scarf using `pip`
+If you already have Python version 3.11.0 or greater, then you can install scarf using `pip`

-    pip install scarf
+    pip install scarf[extra]

 ````{note}